MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/6-fix-simple-mistakes.md

 You can also check out a file from an earlier commit (typically, the head of another branch), but the default is to get the file from the index.
 The `--` in the argument list serves to separate the commit from the list of file paths.
 It's not strictly needed in this case, but if you had a branch named <file_name> (perhaps because that's the name of the file being worked on in that branch), `--` would prevent Git from getting confused.

-Later, you'll learn that `checkout` also is used to switch branches.
+Later, you'll learn that you also use `checkout` to switch branches.

 ## Recover files: git reset